aburke15/purchase-tracker/README.md

 How To
 ======

-You'll need to log into or create an account.
+You'll need to login or create an account.

-After you have signed up or login, in the upper left corner
+After you have signed up or logged in, in the upper left corner

 Your purchase tab will appear.
 Clicking on the purchase tab will

-take you to you list of purchases.
+take you to your list of purchases.
 If you do not have any

 you will have the option to add some.
 Fill out the fields to